turbot/guardrails-samples/policy_packs/azure/cis_v200/section6/README.md

 categories: ["cis"]
 ---

-# Enforce Azure CIS v2.0.0 - Section 6 - Networking
+# Azure CIS v2.0.0 - Section 6 - Networking

 This section covers security recommendations to follow in order to set networking policies on an Azure subscription.